-The DC Council passed an emergency relief bill yesterday designed to help those struggling from the coronavirus crisis.
+The DC Council has passed an emergency relief bill designed to help those struggling from the coronavirus crisis.
 One welcome provision for bars and restaurants: they can now sell alcohol for pickup and delivery, from bottles of wine to pre-batched cocktails.

 Many restaurants are adding the drinks as an amenity to their pickup and delivery food menus.
 You’ll also plenty of “discounts” on wines and beers to match regular retail prices.
 Alcohol options are currently available on most delivery sites; Caviar is expected to add the option soon.
 Looking for more delivery ideas?
 Check out what some of our favorite restaurants are doing.